H0llyW00dzZ/GoGenAI-Terminal-Chat/README.md

 > [!NOTE]
 > This `Realistic Typing Animation` specialized feature is economical in terms of resource consumption (e.g, `memory,cpu`), in contrast to `front-end languages` or `other languages` that tend to be more resource-intensive.
 - **Ease of Deployment**: Quickly deploy the chat application using Docker, minimizing setup time and complexity.
-- **Handle Command**: Seamlessly integrate special commands within the chat flow.
-The `:quit` command, for instance, allows users to end the session gracefully.
-Upon invoking this command, the application synchronizes with the AI to generate a fitting farewell message, ensuring a natural and courteous conclusion to the interaction.
-This feature not only elevates the user experience by providing a conversational closure but also ensures that the shutdown sequence is managed in sync with the AI's response, maintaining the immersive quality of the chat session.
+- **Command Handling**: Integrate special chat commands naturally within the conversation.
+The `:quit` command, for example, allows users to end their session in an orderly fashion.
+When this command is executed, it prompts a cooperative shutdown sequence with the AI, which generates an appropriate goodbye message.
+This thoughtful design enhances the user experience by providing a conversational closure that is both natural and polite, ensuring that the session termination is as engaging as the conversation itself.
+- **Concurrency**: Leverage the power of Go's concurrency model with goroutines.

 ## ⚖️ Enhanced Scalability